Diagnosis and Treatment of Low Back Pain in Wake County

-Low back pain is a common cause for visits to the doctor and at least 80% of Americans will experience low back pain at some point in their lives.
+Low back pain is a common cause for visits to the doctor, with at least 80% of Americans experiencing low back pain at some point in their lives.
 In most cases, low back pain is the result of an injury, such as a muscle sprain or strain due to sudden movement or poor body mechanics when lifting heavy objects or playing a high-intensity sport.
 The lower back, also known as the lumbar spine, supports the weight of the upper body and provides mobility for general motions, like bending and twisting.

 Types of Low Back Pain